hucker/pathql/AI_CONTEXT.md

 ### Multiple Tests

-It is possible that there might be more than one test case for a given test, representing differnt conditions.
+It is possible that there might be more than one test case for a given test, representing different conditions.
 In this case it is ok to use nomenclature reflective of the condition.
 In this case the answers for the assert are simple comments so it we just use the constant.
 If the expected value is a complex data structure or object it then create save these values to variables rather than calculating them in line on the assert.